ajoseph03/Math-for-Data-Science/Data Images Intro Load Slides/visualize image list.md

-# Readme: Visualizing and Inspecting Images in a Loop
+# Visualizing and Inspecting Images in a Loop

 This README explains a code snippet that demonstrates how to visualize and inspect a list of images in a loop using Python.
 The provided code allows you to iterate through a list of images (`image_list`) and perform two actions for each image: